-You can connect your computer to a local network or a broadband connection by using the built-in Ethernet feature of the computer.
+You can connect your computer to a local network or a broadband connection through the ThinkPad OneLink+ to RJ45 Adapter or a supported ThinkPad OneLink+ Dock.

-Your computer has an Ethernet connector.
-To avoid the risk of electrical shock, do not connect the telephone cable to the Ethernet connector.
+To avoid the risk of electrical shock, do not connect the telephone cable to the Ethernet connector on the ThinkPad OneLink+ to RJ45 Adapter or the ThinkPad OneLink+ Dock.